lakelexy/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This folder is about shell redirection command
+this folder is about shell redirection